trixi-framework/talk-2025-Julia_and_Trixi_in_Frankfurt/atmospheric_applications/README.md

-# An overview on some Atmospheric Applications in Trixi.jl
+# An Overview of Atmospheric Applications in Trixi.jl

 The Pluto notebook and the codes have been used on Julia version 1.10.2.

 Please see [introduction_to_julia/README.md](https://github.com/trixi-framework/talk-2025-Julia_and_Trixi_in_Frankfurt/blob/main/introduction_to_julia/README.md)
 for instructions on running Pluto notebooks.
-However is it strongly recommended to run the Pluto notebook with multiple threads modifying the call for Pluto as follows
+However is it strongly recommended to run the Pluto notebook with multiple threads modifying the Pluto call as follows
 ```julia
 Pluto.run(threads = 8)
 ```